Projects introduction

 View all projects

-Alternatively you can use the Global modules menu on the left or select Projects using the grid icon in the top left corner.
+To view all your projects in which you are a member, use the Global modules menu on the left or select Projects using the grid icon in the top left corner.

 Global modules grid icon in OpenProject header navigation, opened, Projects module selected